Ovenbird Seiurus aurocapilla

-Preferred locations to find them are the back trails of Seaton Creek Preserve (see Locations), Theodore Roosevelt Preserve, the Cary State Forest, along Otis Road, and along the Thomas Creek tract.
+Preferred locations to find them are the back trails of Seaton Creek Historic Preserve (see Locations), Theodore Roosevelt Preserve, the Cary State Forest, along Otis Road, and along the Thomas Creek tract.

 American Redstart Setophaga ruticilla

 The earliest report of American Redstart I’ve come across is from 12 June 1962, which was probably recorded due to the month of the observation and not because it was the first ever seen here (Stevenson & Anderson, 1994).
 There is also an old winter record from 9 January 1986 (Ogden, 1986).
 The species is a fairly common and reliable migrant in both spring and fall, where they will tend to migrate back through as early as the last week of July.
-In spring, look for them in any local hotspot from 10 April through mid-May; in fall from 10 September through 20 October.
-The peak annually from 15 September to 15 October, where their numbers are almost double what you may encounter in spring.
+In spring, look for them in any local hot spot from 10 April through mid-May; in fall from 10 September through 20 October.
+They peak annually from 15 September to 15 October, where their numbers are almost double what you may encounter in spring.